ebuchman/blog/content/posts/velocity.md

 [^real-bills]: This might be considered a refreshed version of the classical "[real bills]" doctrine, which suggested that credit expansion was not inflationary so long as it was short term and self-liquidating - meaning, short-term bills of exchange supporting real commercial activity.
-This is sometimes considered a kind of "[Quality Theory of Money]", in contrast to the "Quantity Theory".
+Real bills doctrine struggled to bridge the gap between the short-term money market and the needs of longer-term capital financing, and was eventually abandoned.
+But the focus in the real-bills doctrine on the quality of collateral in the money market is sometimes considered a kind of "[Quality Theory of Money]", in contrast to the "Quantity Theory".
+Where the Quantity Theory is focused on money and prices, a Quality Theory might provide a renewed look at velocity and spending.
 As economics became increasingly obsessed with being a science in the 20th century, it largely lost the "art" of banking, and with it, the evaluation of money's quality.
 If we are to fix money and banking, this art must be restored.
-  And where the Quantity Theory is focused on money and prices, a Quality Theory might focus on a renewed look at velocity and spending.
-[^tomaz]: Researchers have begun to get access to and analyze this data where it exists, for instance in the national credit clearing system in Slovenia and the mutual credit system in Sardinia, Italy.
+[^tomaz]: Researchers have begun to get access to and analyze this data where it exists, for instance in the national credit clearing system in Slovenia, and in Sardex, the mutual credit system in Sardinia, Italy.
 See [Liquidity-Saving through Obligation-Clearing and Mutual Credit][credit clearing].
-[^sustainability]: See, for instance, [Robert Ulanowicz's] concept of [Ascendency].
+[^sustainability]: See, for instance, [Robert Ulanowicz's] concept of [Ascendency], which uses information theory to captures the resilience of an ecosystem.
   In ["Life and the production of entropy"], Ulanowicz borrows the "discount rate" concept from economics to describe the residence time of energy in biological systems and its relation to succession and sustainability.
   Analogous concepts of ascendency and residence time ought to be developed for economics and the payments network.
-  See also Mae Wan Ho's [The Rainbow and the Worm], mainly Chapter 7, "Sustainable Systems as Organisms", as well as by blog post, [Economic Organisms], and my talk, [Stakeholders and Statemachines].
+  See also Mae Wan Ho's [The Rainbow and the Worm], mainly Chapter 7, "Sustainable Systems as Organisms", as well as my blog post, [Economic Organisms], and my talk, [Stakeholders and Statemachines].

 [Robert Ulanowicz's]: https://en.wikipedia.org/wiki/Robert_Ulanowicz
 ["Life and the production of entropy"]: https://royalsocietypublishing.org/doi/abs/10.1098/rspb.1987.0067